Interested in building Affordable Rental Homes?

 Eligibility:

-- Community Housing Providers (including TCHC and TSHC), and Private Sector Housing Organizations, are eligible to apply
+- Community Housing Providers and Private Sector Housing Organizations are eligible to apply

 - Affordable rents maintained for at least 40 years, targeting 99 years

-- Applications for Capital Funding will open on a time-limited basis, and will be subject to a thorough eligibility review, evaluation, and scoring by City staff
+- Applications for Capital Funding will be received through an open Call for Applications on a time-limited basis, and will be subject to a thorough eligibility review, evaluation, and scoring by City staff.

 Available Financial Support: